 I would like to be remembered as someone who cared about others and wanted to help those in need.

 For senior Michael Gonzalez, science, service, and sincerity have defined his eight years as an NSU University School student.
 Having taken more than 15 Advanced Placement classes in high school and being named a National Merit Finalist, Gonzalez sees a challenge and tackles it head-on without hesitation.
-He ultimately desires to learn as much as he can and takes full advantage of the personalized education we offer at USchool, which has ultimately prepared him for the next four years he will be spending at Dartmouth College.
+He desires to learn as much as he can and has taken full advantage of the personalized education we offer at USchool, which has ultimately prepared him for the next four years he will be spending at Dartmouth College.

 When Gonzalez was in Middle School, his schedule was adjusted to put him on a fast-track in math, a subject he demonstrated exceptional aptitude in.
 He credits the school's individualized approach and focus on growing his strengths for equipping him to be a Math Fellow his freshman and sophomore years, take AP-level calculus and statistics as a junior, and be exposed to two high-level math courses simultaneously senior year.
 Gonzalez has been an active member of the Math Team, Mu Alpha Theta, and an officer for the National Science Honor Society for the past several years.
 He was a National Qualifier for the Chemistry OIympiad and was the first place individual winner at the University of Florida's Chemathon competition his sophomore year, one of his fondest memories as a student.